 - Fixed assets were $100 million.
 Mostly buildings / real estate.

-Note: You’ll find true value investors, like Li Lu, often pay as much attention, if not more, to book value as they do to earnings.
-And, it took me 2 decades to realize this fact! 😂
+(Note: You’ll notice, true value investors like Li Lu, pay as much attention, to book value as they do to earnings.)

 5. Downside Protection

-- Roughly, you got $200 million liquid assets + $100 million real estate.
-So, you have a pretty decent protection on the downside.
+- Roughly, you had $200 million liquid assets + $100 million real estate.
+So, you had a pretty decent protection on the downside.

 6. Return on Capital Employed